What is LAUTR?

 I live in another city/state/country.

-Our training and subsequent placement takes place at schools in LAUSD Districts 3-7 (Central L.A., East L.A., and South L.A.) and at Cal State L.A., so you should live close enough to commute comfortably to these locations or be willing to relocate.
+Our training and subsequent placement takes place at schools in LAUSD Districts 3-7 (Central L.A., East L.A., and South L.A.) and at Cal State University Los Angeles, so you should live close enough to commute comfortably to these locations or be willing to relocate.

-If you live out-of-state and move to California, please be advised that you will have to pay out-of-state tuition at CSULA until you establish residency (approximately one year).
+If you live out-of-state and move to California, please be advised that you will have to pay out-of-state tuition at CSULA until you establish residency (one year of living in CA).

 Additionally, if you do not live in California, it may be difficult to take the CBEST and CSET exams, as they are primarily offered within the state.
 Please see their websites for testing locations and dates.

-During the final selection of residents, the finalists will be invited to Selection Day, during which time raters will judge their potential as future teachers.
+Qualified candidates are invited to Selection Day, during which time raters judge their potential as future teachers.
 Attending one of these selection days in person is mandatory for any candidates who wish to proceed in the selection process.

 What is Candidates Showcase & Selection Day?

-After submitting your LAUTR application online and having a phone interview with LAUTR staff, the top candidates will be invited to Candidates Showcase & Selection Day, which is our chance to see your potential as a teacher.
+After submitting your LAUTR application online, the top candidates will be invited to Candidates' Showcase & Selection Day, which is our chance to see your potential as a teacher.
 This will take place at a local public high school.
 You will participate in a group problem-solving activity, a class observation, two in-person interviews, and will give a 5-minute lesson to high school students.
 A group of raters will evaluate candidates using performance rubrics, and the top candidates will be selected for the LAUTR program.